 Using MSI Afterburner

 While you can use MSI Afterburner for overclocking, our main purpose here is to look at its monitoring capabilities.
-The above screenshot shows GPU usage, temperature, core clock, and memory clock.
+The above screenshot (see how to take screenshots in Windows) shows GPU usage, temperature, core clock, and memory clock.
 The first part of the graph shows the card running Forza Horizon 5 for a while, then we exited and launched FurMark.
 Notice how much lower the GPU clocks are with FurMark in order to keep power and thermals in check.
 One nice aspect of Afterburner is that it shows the maximum value reached for the various sensors, so you can see that the GPU clocked at up to 1980 MHz, for example, while the temperature peaked at 73C.

 The hardware monitor portion of Afterburner can also be detached and enlarged, and numerous skins are also available.
 We used the v3 skin because we're old and don't like change or something.
 It can monitor CPU clocks, temperatures, and utilization on a per-core basis if you're interested in that data.
 You can also right-click on the monitor screen and choose to log the values over time if you want a CSV file.